fullStackJavaScript-dat/readyForDay6/README.md

 *The examples given above will use the connection details given in `.env`*

 The example below, shows how to change that to use an in-memory database.
-You can still pass in the app object, as in the previous example if needes.
+You can still pass in the app object, as in the previous example if needed.

 ```js
 import { MongoMemoryServer } from "mongodb-memory-server"